-The Health Products Regulatory Authority (HPRA) protects the public and animal health through regulation of medicines, medical devices, and healthcare products.
+The Health Products Regulatory Authority (HPRA) protects the public and animal health by regulating medicines, medical devices, and healthcare products.
 They also monitor the safety of cosmetics.
 The HPRA website includes product listings, descriptions of different medicines, current topics in medicine and legislation, as well as news and publications.

 With 60 chambers of commerce and 13,000 business members, Chambers Ireland is the largest business network of chambers of commerce in Ireland.
 Local chambers of commerce are accessible through the website, as well as news, events, publications, services, and membership information.
 A newsletter is also available with a free subscription.

-Enterprise Ireland is the government organization charged with assisting the development of Irish enterprise.
-This site is developed to assist the organization in attracting investment in Ireland from international businesses, increasing Ireland's trade and connecting with Irish partners.
+Enterprise Ireland is the government organization responsible for the development of Irish enterprises in world markets.
+The site is developed to assist Irish enterprises in attracting investment from international businesses, growing their business, and boosting export sales.